top of page

 The alleyways of DC served a distinct purpose as a city planning feature, but they also provided a hidden safe space where escaped enslaved people and the economically disadvantaged could find inexpensive housing and live their lives away from prying eyes.
 While city officials condemned life in the alleyways as dangerous, dirty and diseased, they were in fact a place where communities sustained each other and provided security.
 This walking tour takes you through the Blagden Alley/Naylor Court Historic District, and reveals their secrets.

 Tour starts at 909 M Street NW DC and ends in Blagden Alley.
 Guests will have a half-way stop at the La Colombe Coffee for a bathroom break and optional refreshments.
-Tour runs approximately 1.5 hours.
+Tour runs approximately 1.5 hours and is held the 1ST and 3RD Sunday of the month at 2pm.

 District of